mark-watson/Racket-AI-book/manuscript/tutorial.md

 raco pkg install --scope user
 ```

-Then I can run the **racket** REPL (or DrRacket) on my laptop and use my NLP package:

-We can then require the code in this package in our Racket programs (shown in a REPL):
+Then I can run the **racket** REPL (or DrRacket) on my laptop and use my NLP package by requiring the code in this package in our Racket programs (shown in a REPL):

 ```racket
 > (require nlp)